startupbuilders777/Algorithms-Data-Structures-and-Design/ALGO_README.md

     For this to work, we have to iterate capacity (inner for-loop) in the opposite direction so we that we don't use the values that were updated in the same iteration

-    TO REMEMBER HOW TO DO BOTTOM PROBLEM, FOR DP REMEMBER THAT YOU ARE FILLING A 2D GRID.
-HOW SHOULD THE GRID BE FILLED WITH PENCIL AND PAPER?
-    THATS HOW YOU FIGURE IT OUT
-    (aka what are the entries in the map if you did topdown?)

     from collections import namedtuple